-6. Land at The Straits
+4. Land at The Straits

-- 6.1 This Chapter sets out a brief description of the site, followed by an assessment of the site against each of the Council's site selection criteria, as defined within the Housing Site Selection Topic Paper. - 6.2 Bloor Homes control two areas of land at The Straits.
+- 4.1 This Chapter sets out a brief description of Land at The Straits, followed by an assessment of the site against each of the Council's site selection criteria, as defined within the Housing Site Selection Topic Papers published in 2021 and 2022. - 4.2 Bloor Homes control two areas of land at The Straits.
 The first is located to the north west of Sandyfields Road and to the south of Baggeridge Country Park (Site 560).
 The other site is located to the west of The Straits and to both the north and south of High Arcal Road, Dudley (Site 566).
 Site Location Plans for both parcels are included at Appendix 1 to this representation.
-This representation is also accompanied by a Landscape, Visual and Green Belt Appraisal (Appendix 2) and an Illustrative Concept Plan (Appendix 3) which demonstrate how the sites may come forward as a comprehensive development. - 6.3 A brief assessment of both parcels of land is included below, having regard to the Council's site selection methodology.
+This representation is also accompanied by a Landscape, Visual and Green Belt Appraisal (Appendix 2) and an Illustrative Concept Plan (Appendix 3) which demonstrate how the sites may come forward as a comprehensive development. - 4.3 A brief assessment of both parcels of land is included below, having regard to the Council's site selection methodology.